Deposit Interest Retention Tax (DIRT)

 DIRT is deducted from the interest paid on all deposit accounts held by Irish-resident individuals.

-The current DIRT rate for 2019 is 35% of your total interest.
+The DIRT rate since 2020 is 33% of your total interest.
 The DIRT rates for past years are:

 - 37% for 2018